CityRiverSpaces/prototyping/README.md

 Rscript -e "renv::restore()"
 ```

-or "from scratch" using the dependencies in the `DESCRIPTION` file:
+or "from scratch" using the dependencies in the `DESCRIPTION` file (note that the `renv.lock` file needs to be removed):

 ```
 Rscript -e "renv::init(bare=TRUE)"